tonidavisj/responsive-portfolio-hw-week2/README.md

+# Toni's Portfolio Project

+* Index (Home)

+The Index page will have my bio and highlights of my skills

+* Portfolio

+The portfolio page highligh my most recent projects

+* Contact

+The contact page will have a form for people to contat me

+# Homework Description

-# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
+## Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.